ENG

 Scaling Up and Moving Forward

 The success of the program in Evia and Thessaly has generated interest in scaling it up.
-With support from the Agricultural University of Athens, New Agriculture New Generation’s Queen Rearing Program can be replicated in other Mediterranean regions facing similar climate challenges.
+“By fostering sustainable beekeeping practices, improving bee genetics, and enhancing local economies, NANG has set a benchmark for innovative agricultural initiatives that can be replicated in other regions facing similar challenges.” says Archonto Antonatu.